Shane-McCallum/ARIMAX-Gold-and-S-P500-Time-Series/README.md

 *   **Step 1:** First, I had to decide on a time period for the time series!
 I was limited by the time frames of the individual CSV files as well as trends in the data.
 Stock and index values are heavily dependent on trends in the market.
 Trends in the stock market are periods of time [lasting 18 weeks or more](https://www.investors.com/how-to-invest/investors-corner/sell-rules-growth-stocks-break-uptrend-line/#:~:text=A%20properly%20drawn%20trend%20line,of%20at%20least%2018%20weeks).
 I chose August 21, 2017 as a start date for the data, as it will have just enough data in the test split (20% of the data) to include a trend within it.
 *   **Step 2:** Next, I had to merge all of the CSV's together onto a common index.
 I am only concerned about predicting the closing price of GLD, so I only kept the closing value and date columns in each of the other data frames.
 Then I set the date column as the index for each of them.
 After choosing the time frame for the data frames, I used pd.merge() to merge all of them onto a common index.
-*    **Step 3:** Finally, I had to go through and check for Nan's.
+*    **Step 3:** Finally, I had to go through and check for null values in the data.
 Since the stock market is closed on weekends and holidays, I had to figure out what I was going to do to fill the days where no closing price was recorded.
 I found that historically, other models have often foward filled the Nans for stock data.
 However, I wanted to be sure this didn't heavily affect the data.
 So I compared the standard deviations, means, min/max, and quartiles before and after using ffill on the data frame.
 The greatest change was that the standard deviation for SPX increased by about 68 cents.

 ## 3. Exploratory Data Analysis (EDA)